 Gallipoli: a battlefield guide by Phil Taylor and Pam Cupper

-A search of the online catalogue using the terms ‘John Simpson Kirkpatrick’ retrieves 28 items, including biographical cuttings files and photographs.
-Books include the recent Dust donkeys and delusions : the myth of Simpson and his donkey exposed.
+A search of the online catalogue using the terms ‘John Simpson Kirkpatrick’ retrieves several results, including biographical cuttings files and photographs.
+Books include Dust donkeys and delusions : the myth of Simpson and his donkey exposed.

-All are available to request and view at the Library using your National Library card.
+All are available to request and view at the Library.

 Online resources include the following: